E1evenJ/ng2-bs-dialogs-creator/README.md

 the dialog container, so you can put it where ever you want.
 It is suggested to put it as close as you can to the `body` element.

+This library is in beta, so if you have any suggestions please contact us.
+Thanks!

 #How to use it